 When the heat is on, a cool, refreshing Citrus Spinach Salad with Avocados, Oranges, and Dried Cranberries hits the spot.
-A simple Dijon vinaigrette with fresh orange and lemon juice complements these ingredients perfectly.
+A simple Dijon Vinaigrette with fresh orange and lemon juice complements these ingredients perfectly.

 A tasty Citrus Spinach Salad with Avocados and Oranges and a lovely lemon Dijon vinaigrette

-This simple spinach salad is easy to pull together, and the flavors and textures go together swimmingly.
-From the crisp greens to the juicy supremed oranges, creamy avocados, and chewy dried cranberries, every base is covered!
+• From the crisp greens to the juicy supremed oranges, creamy avocados, and chewy dried cranberries, every base is covered!

-A tasty Citrus Spinach Salad with Avocados and Oranges in a white bowl drizzled with vinaigrette
+A tasty Citrus Spinach Salad with Avocados and Oranges in a white bowl drizzled with vinaigrette.

 Recipe Tips

 • As with every dish, this spinach salad is customizable.
-You can add your favorite greens to the mix, sprinkle in toasted almond for some crunch, or add some ruby red grapefruit along with the orange slices.
+You can add your favorite greens to the mix, sprinkle in toasted almonds for some crunch, or add some ruby red grapefruit along with the orange slices.

 • I used baby spinach and tossed in some baby romaine for a boost of color.
 All spinach or a combination of greens would be perfectly fine.

-• PRO-Tip #1:I added the cubed avocados right before serving.
+• PRO-Tip: Add the cubed avocados right before serving.
 I gently coated them in my vinaigrette since the acids help prevent the avocados from browning.

 • I used one navel orange and one blood orange.
 Try this salad with your favorite variety or even a drained can of mandarin oranges if you’d like.